emma-garrison/SAOM-Graphing/README.md

 iterating on both the statistics and the figure design as the analysis needs evolved.
 I'm not a software engineer by training — this repository is here to show how I approach a real, messy, iterative data-analysis problem, not to present idealized textbook code.
+Claude code was used to implement some graphical choices and to help upload this code to GitHub.
+All analyses reflect my own scientific approaches, and all graphs reflect my own design choices.

 ## License